 For most, concessional contributions are the most tax effective method of building your superannuation.
-From 1 July 2017 the concessional contributions cap is now $25,000 for all age groups.
+For the 2018-19 financial year, the concessional contributions cap is $25,000 for all age groups.
 Concessional contributions include:

 - Your employer’s super contribution (the compulsory 9.5%);

 - Any amount your employer contributes for you via salary sacrifice; and